 Sketch icons are not rendered correctly in Mapbox Studio

 The SVGs Sketch generates may include some SVG filters that can not be correctly rendered by Mapbox Studio.
 You can open the SVG in Adobe Illustrator and do

 “Icon upload failed” error

 If your icon fails to upload, it’s likely either because the SVG is too large or the file is not a valid SVG.
+(For the list of SVG elements and attributes that the Mapbox uploader supports, see the Mapnik SVG support page.)
 We recommend you make sure that: